OlivierMounicq/CourseNotes/HowGitWorks/readme.md

         new file:   readme.md
 ```

 And the object model has been updated too.
-New objects have beene added in _objects_ directory:
+New objects have been added in _objects_ directory:

 ```console
 C:\GIT-1st-example> cd .git